Where to Stay in Zanzibar: Best Areas & Hotels, and Updated Fees for 2026

 Kendwa – For Luxury and Honeymoons

-Why stay here: Just south of Nungwi, Kendwa is more laid-back but still offers stunning beaches and some of Zanzibar’s most luxurious resorts.
-Think honeymoon-perfect settings without the party vibe.
+Why stay here: Just next to Nungwi on the south, Kendwa is more laid-back but still offers stunning beaches and some of Zanzibar’s most luxurious resorts.
+Think honeymoon-perfect settings without the party vibe – except for the famous full moon parties at Kendwa Rocks resort.

 Highlights: